-After the adoption of the OAO, no changes to the subarea map shall be allowed.
+After the adoption of the OAO, no administrative changes to the subarea map shall be allowed.
 Variances to height, number of stories, FAR, permitted/prohibited uses, required open space or maximum residential density shall not be granted for any property or development within the Orange Avenue Overlay District.
-Variances to other development standards shall be considered, with sufficient
+Variances to other development standards shall be considered, with sufficient showing of reasoning and hardship, as outlined in Section 58-90 and 58-92.

-The standards detailed in the OAO are the maximum density and intensity parameters potentially permitted in each respective subarea.
+The standards detailed in the OAO are the maximum density and intensity parameters permitted in each respective subarea.
 These maximum standards are not an entitlement and are not achievable in all situations.
-Many factors may limit the achievable FAR including limitations imposed by the maximum height, physical limitations imposed by property dimensions and natural features as well as compliance with applicable code requirements such as, but not limited to parking, setbacks, lot coverage and design standards.
+Many factors may limit the achievable FAR including limitations imposed by the maximum height, physical limitations imposed by property dimensions and natural features as well as compliance with applicable code requirements such as, but not limited to parking, setbacks, block structure, lot coverage and design standards.